Hardy souls across New England and New York dig out after major winter storm - KESQ

 Unsettled weather with additional rain and snow showers were forecast for the Flagstaff, Arizona, area Monday and Tuesday with another storm system potentially moving into northern Arizona next weekend.

-Associated Press writers Phil Marcelo in East Meadow, New York, Julie Walker in New York City and Walter Berry in Phoenix contributed to this report.
+Associated Press writers Phil Marcelo in East Meadow, New York; Julie Walker in New York City; Walter Berry in Phoenix; and Christopher Weber in Los Angeles contributed to this report.